errbit/errbit/README.md

 * For 'Account/Repository', the account will either be a username or organization. i.e. **errbit/errbit**
 * You will also need to provide your username and password for your GitHub account.
   * (We'd really appreciate it if you wanted to help us implement OAuth instead!)

+**Bitbucket Issues Integration**

+* For 'BITBUCKET REPO' field, the account will either be a username or organization. i.e. **errbit/errbit**
+* You will also need to provide your username and password for your Bitbucket account.

 What if Errbit has an error?